SEO Tools and Tips for Business Websites

 SEO Friendly URL Test

 Check to see if your website has any backlinks.
 Backlinks are any links to your website, webpages or posts from an outside source.
 It is important to check backlink quality to avoid penalties from the search engines.
+A better idea would be to procure backlinks from a trusted vendor like SERPninja, and to avoid this step entirely; as the guys at International Roofing Website Design assure the highest quality links.

 JS Error Checker